NellyNel520/Netflix-MERN-Stack/README.md

 * Formik
 * Yup
 * Email Validator
+* Movie-trailer
+* React-youtube

 ***

 ### ***Key Features 🛠️***
 1. **User Authentication:** Register and sign in securely using Firebase Authentication.
-2. **Content Discovery:** Dive into an extensive collection of movies and TV shows with detailed information, including ratings, descriptions, and more.
+2. **Content Discovery:** Dive into an extensive collection of movies and TV shows with detailed information, including trailers, ratings, descriptions, and more.
 3. **Filter by Category:** Easily filter and sort content by categories, allowing users to discover their favorite genres and themes.
 4. **Personalized "Saved List":** Registered users can create and manage their personalized "saved list" of favorite movies and TV shows.
 5. **Netflix-like Design:** This application not only boasts similar functionality but also replicates the iconic design of the original Netflix app, ensuring a familiar and intuitive experience.
+6. **Trailer Fetching:** Utilizes the movie-trailer package to fetch YouTube trailers for any movie or TV show using either the name or TMDB API ID.
+7. **React YouTube Integration:** Leverages react-youtube for a seamless integration of YouTube videos into the application.

 #### ***Getting Started***